Member Involvement

 Cooperative Leadership Positions

-The first place to get involved in MMPA is by attending your Local meeting.
-Local meetings typically take place in December or January.
-These meetings include an update from your District board member, Local elections and opportunities to connect with fellow members in your area.
+The first place to get involved in MMPA is by attending your District meeting.
+District meetings typically take place in December and include an update from MMPA leadership, your District board member, District elections and opportunities to connect with fellow members in your area.

 Young Cooperator Program